The pandemic has changed all our lives in different ways. However, we have all felt the effects.

 At Sani Dental Group, we understand the concern among those who are thinking about traveling nowadays.
 The Years of experience and our commitment to our patients has helped us to adapt during these uncertain times.

-Is it worth to travel to Mexico for a dental treatment?
+Is it worth to travel to Mexico for dental treatment?
 What are the risks or complications that can occur?
 Are there travel restrictions for American citizens?
 Or any foreign citizen?

 In the following blog, these and other questions will be answered, which will hopefully give you a better picture of how does travel to Mexico look these days and the changes you might experience during your next dental visit.